raehik/symparsec/README.md

 Type-level string (`Symbol`) parser combinators.

 ## Features
-* Define parsers compositionally as you would on the term level.
+* Define parsers compositionally, largely as you would on the term level.
-* Pretty parse errors. _(And I can make them prettier later, when I get bored.)_
+* Pretty parse errors.
-* Probably not _that_ slow.
+* Hopefully decent performance.
 * No runtime cost (you shall find no term-level code here).

 ## Examples